Miyukiichan/CurseFM/README.md

 An Ncurses file manager written in C. Ranger BTFO.

+Very much a work in progress.
+Just something I do for fun.
+Don't expect to be completely done.

+This also slighlty doubles up as a stab at an ncurses widget library.

 # Dependencies

 - ncurses
 - libmagic-dev - mimetypes for previewing files
-- ueberzug - image previews
+- ueberzug - image previews (optional)
-- mediainfo - media file previews
+- mediainfo - media file previews (optional)

+Any optional dependancies are not required at compile time and can be disabled in the configuration file.

 # Building